Now Offering Low-Stress In Home Pet Hospice and Euthanasia Appointments

 - $250 Includes house call fee

-- dogs over 100 lbs will incur an additional $50-100 fee depending on weight
+- large and giant breed dogs may incur an additional $50-100 fee depending on weight

 - Pets which require significant extra appointment time due to temperament (aggressive, fearful etc.) may incur additional charges